 Specify whether to set a bandwidth limit for the listener.
 Unit: Mbit/s.
 Valid values: 0 to 5120.

-If a CLB instance is billed based on bandwidth usage, you can set different bandwidth limit values for different listeners.
+If a CLB instance is billed based on bandwidth usage, you can set different maximum bandwidth values for different listeners.
 This limits the amount of traffic that flows through each listener.
-The sum of the bandwidth limit values of all listeners that are added to a CLB instance cannot exceed the bandwidth of this CLB instance.
-By default, this feature is disabled and all listeners share the bandwidth of the CLB instance.Note If a CLB instance is billed based on the amount of data transfer, the bandwidth of its listeners is not automatically limited.
+The sum of the maximum bandwidth values of all listeners that are added to a CLB instance cannot exceed the maximum bandwidth value of the CLB instance.
+By default, this feature is disabled and all listeners share the bandwidth of the CLB instance.Note If a CLB instance is billed based on the amount of data transfer, the bandwidth of its listeners is not limited by default.

 Idle Timeout Specify the timeout period of idle connections.
 Unit: seconds.
 Valid values: 1 to 60.

-If no request is received within the specified timeout period, CLB closes the connection.
-CLB recreates the connection when a new connection request is received.
+If no request is received within the specified timeout period, CLB closes the current connection.
+CLB creates a new connection when a new connection request is received.

 Request Timeout Specify the request timeout period.
 Unit: seconds.
 Valid values: 1 to 180.